-The University strives to maintain campus communities and worksites free from illegal use, possession or distribution of alcohol or of controlled substances as defined in schedules I through V of the Controlled Substances Act, 21 United States Code Sec.
+The university strives to maintain a campus community and worksite free from illegal use, possession or distribution of alcohol or of controlled substances as defined in schedules I through V of the Controlled Substances Act, 21 United States Code Sec.
 812 and by regulation at 21 Code of Federal RegulationsSec.1308.

-Unlawful manufacture, distribution, dispensing, possession, use or sale of alcohol or of controlled substances by University employees and students in the workplace or University premises, at official University functions or on University business is prohibited.
-In addition, employees and students shall not use illegal substances or abuse legal substances in a manner that impairs work performance, scholarly activities or student life.
+Unlawful manufacture, distribution, dispensing, possession, use, or sale of alcohol or of controlled substances by university employees and students on university premises, at official university functions, or on university business is prohibited.
+In addition, employees and students shall not use illegal substances or abuse legal substances in a manner that impairs work performance, scholarly activities, or student life.

-Employees found to be in violation of this policy, including student employees if the circumstances warrant, may be subject to corrective action, up to and including dismissal, under applicable University policies and labor contracts or may be required, at the discretion of the University, to participate satisfactorily in an Employee Support Program.
+Employees found to be in violation of this policy, including student employees, if the circumstances warrant, may be subject to corrective action, up to and including dismissal, under applicable university policies and labor contracts; or may be required, at the discretion of the university, to participate satisfactorily in an employee support program.

-Students found to be in violation of this Policy may be subject to disciplinary action, up to and including dismissal, as set forth in the Code of Student Conduct and in campus regulations or may be required, at the discretion of the University, to participate in educational workshops and services.
+Students found to be in violation of this policy may be subject to disciplinary action, up to and including dismissal, as set forth in the Code of Student Conduct and in campus regulations; or may be required, at the discretion of the university, to participate in educational workshops and services.